Support our sponsors

 Only a few positions are open now for Camp Schoellkopf.

 Scoutcraft Director- Must be 18 years of age, willing to go to Camp School.
-Must have some ability with knots, lashing, orienteering, knife and axe safety.
+Must have experience with knots, lashing, orienteering, knife and axe safety.
 Enjoys working with younger Scouts.

 COPE Director- Must be 21 years of age, willing to go to Camp School.
 Cannot be afraid of heights.
 Enjoys working with ropes, and younger Scouts.